scholtzan/juggled/README.md

 	* Used to read the battery charge via the ESP32
 * Switch
 	* To turn the juggling ball on and off
+* Capacitor (1 to 100uF)
+	* Required in order to ensure ESP32 gets flashed without having to push any buttons on the microcontroller
 * Wire
 	* For connecting all the components
 * Heat Shrink Tubes